Definition of Plug-in Electric Vehicle (NC General Statutes 20-4.01 (28a))

 Has a maximum speed capability of at least 65 miles per hour.

 Draws electricity from a battery that has all of the following characteristics:

 Incentives (NC General Statutes 20-4.01, 20-146.2 and 20-183.2)

 HOV Lane Access: Qualified plug-in electric vehicles, dedicated natural gas vehicles, and fuel cell electric vehicles may use North Carolina HOV lanes, regardless of the number of occupants.
 North Carolina General Statutes 20-4.01 and 20-146.2

 Exempt from Emissions Inspection Requirements: Qualified PEVs and FCEVs are exempt from state emissions inspection requirements.
 Other restrictions may apply.
 North Carolina General Statutes 20-4.01 and 20-183.2

 Annual Electric Vehicle Fee (NC General Statutes 20-87)

-At the time of an initial registration or registration renewal, the owner of a plug-in electric vehicle that is not a low-speed vehicle and that does not rely on a nonelectric source of power shall pay a fee in the amount of one hundred thirty dollars ($130.00) in addition to any other required registration fees.
+At the time of an initial registration or registration renewal, the owner of a plug-in electric vehicle that is not a low-speed vehicle and that does not rely on a nonelectric source of power shall pay a fee in the amount of one hundred forty dollars and twenty-five cents ($140.25) in addition to any other required registration fees.